 Sets the supplementary GIDs of the target process to the specified list of groups.
 The supplementary groups should be specified as a comma-separated list of group names ids.
 An empty list clears the supplementary group list of the target processes.

 Sets the real, effective, and saved UIDs of the target processes to the UID of the specified login.
 Sets the real, effective, and saved GIDs of the target processes to the GID of the specified login.
 Sets the supplementary group list to the supplementary groups list of the specified login.

 Sets the real, effective, and saved user ids (UIDs) of the target processes to the specified value.

-To set the credentials of another process, a process must have sufficient privilege to change its user and group ids to those specified according to the rules laid out in setuid(2) and it must have sufficient privilege to control the target process.
+In order to set the credentials of another process, a process must have sufficient privilege to change its user and group ids to those specified according to the rules laid out in setuid(2) and it must have sufficient privilege to control the target process.

 These proc tools stop their target processes while inspecting them and reporting the results: pfiles, pldd, and pstack.
 A process can do nothing while it is stopped.
 Thus, for example, if the X server is inspected by one of these proc tools running in a window under the X server's control, the whole window system can become deadlocked because the proc tool would be attempting to print its results to a window that cannot be refreshed.
 Logging in from from another system using rlogin(1) and killing the offending proc tool would clear up the deadlock in this case.

 Caution should be exercised when using the -F flag.
 Imposing two controlling processes on one victim process can lead to chaos.
 Safety is assured only if the primary controlling process, typically a debugger, has stopped the victim process and the primary controlling process is doing nothing at the moment of application of the proc tool in question.